-There is nothing like a sun-kissed, plump ripe blackberry plucked from a cane and popped directly into the mouth.
+There is nothing like a sun-kissed, plump, ripe blackberry plucked from a cane and popped directly into the mouth.
 Sure, you might be risking a few (or a lot) of scrapes and scratches, but it’s all worth it in the end.
-There are numerous newer cultivars out there meant to tame the rampant ramblings of these thorned canes, making the fruit more accessible.
+There are numerous newer cultivars out there meant to tame the rampant ramblings of these thorny canes, making the fruit more accessible.

 With hundreds of species worldwide, including dozens native to North America, there’s bound to be a blackberry for you.
-Although most thrive in USDA zones 5-10, their tolerance to cold and heat varies and there are several cultivars that are suited as zone 4 blackberries.
+Although most thrive in USDA zones 5 through 10, their tolerance to cold and heat varies and there are several cultivars that are suited as zone 4 blackberries.

 Choosing Blackberries for Zone 4

-There are two choices of blackberry: Floricane, or summer bearing, and Primocane, or fall bearing.
+There are two choices of blackberry: Floricane (or summer bearing) and Primocane (fall bearing).

 Of the summer bearing blackberries for zone 4 is ‘Doyle.’
 This thornless cultivar is suited to the southern half of zone 4.

 ‘Illini Hardy’ has thorns and an erect habit and is probably the most cold hardy blackberry plant available.